atotto/clipboard/README.md

-# Clipboard utility for Go
+# Clipboard for Go

+Provide copying and pasting to the Clipboard for Go

 platform, works on: